CooperBigFoot/CAMELS-CH/experiments/Benchmark/README.md

-# Central Asian Data Sharing Experiment
+# Central Asian Benchmarking Experiment

-This experiment evaluates the impact of data sharing between Tajikistan and Kyrgyzstan on hydrological model performance.
-The core hypothesis is that combining data from both countries will lead to improved model performance compared to training on individual country data.
+This experiment is to train the Benchmark models in Central Asia
 ## Experiment Overview

 The experiment trains four deep learning models (TiDE, TSMixer, EA-LSTM, and TFT) on three different data scenarios: